CleverTap Query Language

 Query With Did Any Block

-To segment users who performed ANY of the specified action(s) within the given range.
+This is used to segment users who performed ANY of the specified action(s) within the given range, as shown below:

 {